makr0/seajax-utils/readme.markdown

 no.5 Seajax Utils
 =====

 A utility library for the [Seadragon AJAX viewer] (http://expression.microsoft.com/en-us/gg413362.aspx).
-The library acts as a bridge between Seadragon AJAX and the [Raphael] (http://raphaeljs.com) JavaScript vector drawing library, so that  Raphael drawing elements can be used as overlays.
+The library acts as a bridge between Seadragon AJAX and the [Raphael] (http://raphaeljs.com) JavaScript vector drawing & animation library, so that  Raphael drawing elements can be used as overlays.

 Code Example
 -----